jaredraycoleman/quickbrush-obsidian-plugin/README.md

 ## Setup

-1. Get your API key from [quickbrush.ai](https://quickbrush.ai)
+1. Get your OpenAI API key from [platform.openai.com](https://platform.openai.com)
 2. Open Settings → QuickBrush
-3. Enter your API key
+3. Enter your OpenAI API key
+4. (Optional) Choose your preferred image model (gpt-image-1-mini is recommended)
-4. (Optional) Customize the parent folder name (default: "Quickbrush")
+5. (Optional) Customize the parent folder name (default: "Quickbrush")
    - Images will be saved to: `{folder}/quickbrush-images`
    - Gallery notes will be saved to: `{folder}/quickbrush-gallery`
-   - Gallery index will be created at: `{folder}/quickbrush-generations.base`

 ## Usage